codeforanchorage/land_acknowledgement_lambda/README.md

 # Land Acknowledgement SMS App
 Land Acknowledgement is a simple api that links data about native lands to current locations.
 Designed to run with AWS Lambda and API Gateway and produce output suitable for Twilio's SMS messaging.
+Hi

 # Data Sources
 This project does two basic things: